Vertical Machining Center & 4th Axis Basics

 Vertical Machining Center (VMC) with a 4th Axis

 Most VMC machines have three axes, the x, y, and z-axis.
 Axis stands for the number of motors that can be individually driven for positional control of the tool.
 The x-axis is usually from left to right, the y-axis is front to back, and the z-axis is up and down.
 On a standard 3-axis VMC, the cutter stays in the vertical direction.
-In VMC’s, we can add 4th or even 5th axis as well to increase the benefits of the VMC.
+In VMC’s, we can add 4th axis as well to increase the benefits of the VMC.

 If the 4th-axis is added in VMC, then the cutter can rotate around the x-axis which allows the VMC machine to drill holes in the front and back of the product.
 Hence, VMC that have an additional rotary axis are 4 axes machines.
 There is a fifth axis as well which adds complexity to the VMC.